The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 For the affiliate,

 An affiliate network can be imagined as a third party, or in technical terms, an outsourcing company to the merchant.
+It is something that the entire affiliate system cannot exist without, another reason why you should know all you can about it.

 What are some of the best affiliate networks in India?